 Parameter Value Comparisons

-A comparison of main effect slope coefficient, standard error and test statistic (shown in below) across modeling approaches within variable pairings indicates that estimates produced by the LM and GEE methods are similar down to 10-4.
+A comparison of main effect slope coefficient, standard error, and test statistic (shown in below) across modeling approaches within variable pairings indicates that estimates produced by the LM and GEE methods are similar down to 10-4.
 The LM-FE and LMM-RI method estimates are also similar since estimates for each parameter type (coefficient, standard error and test statistic) exhibit magnitude and directional similarities in both variable pairings.

 The LMM-RS estimates for the fixed effect slope parameter standard error is the largest when compared to the corresponding estimates within variable pairing as generated by other modeling methods.
 In contrast, the standard error of the fixed effect slope parameter is smallest for the LMM-RI model within variable pairings.
 The LM-FE model has a smaller fixed effect slope standard error than either the LM or the GEE model within both variable combinations.